NEON IS A COMMUNITY COLLABORATIVE

 Community Health Worker (CHW) Certification Course

 CHWs are found in all sorts of settings, working to address systemic inequities and reduce barriers to health care for our communities' most vulnerable.
+They are there to build bridges between underserved communities and the health care services they need.

 In this course, participants share and learn about the roles of CHWs and a range of topics relevant to their work.
 By the end, they have a big-picture understanding of community and public health and the ways they can have a positive impact.
+NEONs CHW certification course is a 90-hour training approved by the Oregon Health Authority and runs three times a year.

-Tobacco Cessation Skills for CHWs Training
+Tobacco Cessation Skills Training

 Tobacco cessation is a complex process that requires not only a personal commitment, but also access to cessation resources, and the availability of a social support system.